easypropertylistings/Easy-Property-Listings/readme.txt

 * Tweak: All shortcodes now include a filter to alter the default options. epl_shortcode_listing_auction_args, epl_shortcode_listing_category_args, epl_shortcode_listing_open_args, epl_shortcode_listing_feature_args, epl_shortcode_listing_location_args, epl_shortcode_listing_args
 * Tweak: Replaced grid/list icon with a better quality one.
 * Tweak: Replaced all internal icons.
-* Tweak: several older functions move to depreciated functions for future removal.
+* Tweak: Several older functions moved to depreciated functions for future removal.
 * Tweak: Converted floorplan button into button element instead of link with button styling.
 This makes all buttons consistent.
 * Tweak: When using custom image sizes we've improved the admin image sizes to not exceed the column sizes when managing listings from the dashboard.
 * Tweak: Floorplan opens link in another window by default to match other buttons.